TheEskhaton/AmI/README.md

 AmI.browser // Returns true for browsers
-AmI.android // Returns true if the users os is android AmI.linux // Returns true if the users os is android AmI.chrome // Returns true if the users browser is chrome
+AmI.android // Returns true if the users os is android AmI.linux // Returns true if the users os is linux AmI.chrome // Returns true if the users browser is chrome